Germany's SAP may speed up shift to the cloud

 "We have a situation now where we see the move to the cloud, particularly in certain markets like North America, happening even faster, and this is a great opportunity for us to revisit whether we should accelerate the move to the cloud," SAP co-chief executive Jim Hagemann-Snabe said at a Morgan Stanley investor conference on Friday.

-He said accelerating the shift could make it a little harder for SAP to meet its 2015 sales target of 20 billion euros, but could be beneficial over the medium term.
+He said accelerating the shift could make it a little harder for SAP to meet its 2015 sales target of 20 billion euros ($26.9 billion), but could be beneficial over the medium term.

 "This would have impact on the 2015 level, I don't expect enormous impact but it would have some impact because you are delaying some revenues.
 However in a (2017) time frame you would have more than that back, so I think it would be the right thing for the company if we had the opportunity," he said.